 Most IT consulting businesses need: general liability (often bundled into a business owners policy), professional liability (E&O) if you provide advice or deliverables.
 The specific mix depends on your operations, employee count, and any contractual requirements from clients or vendors.

-How long does it take to get insurance for my business?
+How long does it take IT consulting businesses to get insurance quotes?

-Should I buy direct or go through an agent?
+Should IT consulting businesses buy insurance direct or through an agent?

 What's the difference between tech E&O and regular E&O?